 Talk to the person who wrote the post

 If you feel safe doing so, you can try reaching out to the person who wrote the racist post or comment.
-You can let them know that what they said was not okay, and explain why you found it hurtful and ask them to take it down.
+You can let them know that what they said was not okay, explain why you found it hurtful and ask them to take it down.

 The person might respond aggressively to you, and it might be a good idea to disengage at this point.
-Block them, but try to keep screenshots and links of all interaction you have with them so you have it on record.
+Block them, but try to keep screenshots and links of all interactions you have with them so you have it on record.

 Reach out to the targeted person